NixOS/rfcs/rfcs/0140-simple-package-paths.md

 - [GitHub's CODEOWNERS](https://github.com/NixOS/nixpkgs/blob/master/.github/CODEOWNERS)
 - Update scripts like [this](https://github.com/NixOS/nixpkgs/blob/cb2d5a2fa9f2fa6dd2a619fc3be3e2de21a6a2f4/pkgs/applications/version-management/cz-cli/generate-dependencies.sh)

+This PR [will cause merge conflicts](https://github.com/nixpkgs-architecture/nixpkgs/pull/2) with all existing PRs that modify moved files, however they can trivially be rebased using `git rebase && git push -f`.
-Since this migration should be widely announced with a pinned issue on the Nixpkgs issue tracker and a Discourse post.
+Because of this, merging of this PR should be widely announced with a pinned issue on the Nixpkgs issue tracker and a Discourse post.
+Additionally this PR can benefit from being merged after a release due to the decreased PR count, leading to less conflicts.

 ## Examples
 [examples]: #examples